sttp/Specification/Sections/U-TLS.md

 Where `Position Index` is the 0-based index of the first byte in an encryption block.
 Ex: For AES 128-bit block sizes, values would always be 0, 16, 32, 48, ...

 The CTR will be right padded with 0's up to the block size.

-#### CBC Mode

-In CBC mode, packets will be padded by lengthening the HMAC field of the `Data Packet`.
-This could add anywhere from 1 to 16 bytes of extra overhead.

-Since chaining between packets cannot be accomplished with UDP, the IV must be changed at the start of every sequence.
-The IV will be XOR'd with the following data:

-`IV-Packet = IV XOR (Pad right with 0's){(int8)EpicID || (int24)Sequence Number }`

 ### HMAC Mode